In The Spotlight

 Contact UsTaxes: They can’t be avoided.
 But they can be managed.
 A tax-loss harvesting strategy may help you keep more of what you earn.
 Find out how it all works and why we think a customizable separately managed account can be an effective way to potentially maximize tax efficiency.

-This can vary depending on your objective and risk tolerance.
-If your objective is increased after-tax returns and you are comfortable with an index-oriented strategy, you may consider a customizable separately managed account, or SMA, which allows a manager to reduce your current tax bill by “harvesting” losses while maintaining broad market exposure.
+We think the best vehicle is a customizable separately managed account, or SMA, which may allow a manager to reduce your tax bill by “harvesting” losses while maintaining broad market exposure.

-The realized losses are then used to offset capital gains incurred in the SMA and other parts of the investor’s portfolio.
+The realized losses are then used to offset capital gains incurred in other parts of the investor’s portfolio.

 There are many ways for investors to end up with a tax bill at year end.
 Examples include investment gains from other active managers, capital gains distributions from mutual funds, selling appreciated real estate, private equity distributions or investing in hedge funds which may not be tax efficient.

-While market returns vary from year to year, volatility is a constant.
+While market returns vary from year to year, market volatility is a constant.
 Volatility and dispersion of stocks returns create potential opportunities to harvest losses which adds value to an investment portfolio by potentially increasing after-tax returns.
-Of course, the amount of potential tax savings depends on the market environment— typically, a low-return year will provide more harvesting opportunities than a high return year.
-But we believe the strategy can work in any market environment because losses exist in all market environments.
+Of course, the amount of potential tax savings depends on the market environment— typically, a year with low market returns will provide more harvesting opportunities than a high return year.
+But we believe tax-loss harvesting may work in any market environment because losses exist in all market environments.

 ETFs generally have low expenses, and most are passively managed and structured to track an index.
 But when it comes to tax efficiency, there are three key differences.

-When repeated in a systematic way, year in and year out, tax-loss harvesting can reduce your current tax bill through tax deferral..
+When repeated in a systematic way, year in and year out, tax-loss harvesting can potentially reduce your tax bill.
 That means an investor is not only saving money on their taxes in a given year, but they can reinvest those tax savings for potential growth in the future.
 And the longer a portfolio stays invested, the more time it has to grow and compound.

-Potentially, though investors in the highest tax brackets stand to benefit the most.
+All taxable investors may potentially benefit from tax-loss harvesting strategies and investors in the highest tax brackets stand to potentially benefit the most.
 This is because the higher the tax bracket, the bigger the potential savings.
-It also helps to have capital gains from other parts of a diversified investment portfolio.
+It also helps to have capital gains from other parts of an investor’s portfolio.
 This could include gains from selling down concentrated stock, private equity or other active managers.
-If an investor doesn’t have capital gains from other investments in a particular year, harvested losses can be used to offset $3,000 in ordinary income per year.
+If an investor doesn’t have capital gains from other investments in a particular year, harvested losses can be used to offset $3,0002 in ordinary income per year.
 This includes interest, wages, dividends and net income from a business.
 Any excess losses can be carried forward indefinitely and used to offset capital gains in the future.

-Tax-loss harvesting may be especially well-suited to investors who plan to donate their portfolio to charity or bequest it to heirs, as this would not involve realizing capital gains.
+Investors who may want to consider tax-loss harvesting include those who plan to donate their portfolio to charity or bequest it to heirs, as this would not involve realizing capital gains.
 Investors who plan to liquidate their portfolio eventually would then pay taxes on realized gains.
-But If they employed tax-loss harvesting over a long investment horizon, they may find that the portfolio appreciated more than it would have had it been invested in an index strategy without tax management.
+But if they employed tax-loss harvesting over a long investment horizon, they may find that the portfolio appreciated more than it would have had it been invested in an index strategy without tax management.

 Glossary